michaelthorne/front-end-code-guide/README.md

 </html>
 ```

-- Always use lowercase for HTML tag names, attributes and attribute values
+- Always use lowercase for HTML tag names and attribute values
 - Only use double quotes (`""`) around attribute values
 - You can omit the `type` attribute for style sheets and scripts (unless you’re not using CSS or JavaScript)
 - Remove any trailing whitespace from the end of each line